subject + will + be + verb-ing

 You will be looking at them during the whole of the course.

-In both of these examples, be+going to or present continuous could be used.
-The future continuous shifts the emphasis to the continuation of the action over the time periods mentioned.
+In both of these examples, you could also use be+going to or present continuous.
+However, the future continuous shifts the emphasis to the continuation of the action over the time periods mentioned.
+(The present continuous emphasizes an arrangement; be going to emphasizes an intention.)

 Future actions that will definitely happen at some time within a time period